Parable of the Renegades

 Down the steep road, Rio enjoyed an effortless walk as she kept herself close to her right.
 She walked down next to a long steel guard rail that prevented anyone from accidentally falling off into the ocean as cars or other vehicles passed her, driving over the road in either direction.

-The behavioral differences between Lucas' and Rio's home nations began to show itself right on her face.
-A few of the passerby that drove these vehicles displayed behaviors that Rio found to be strange, right as they passed her.
+The behavioral differences between Lucas' and Rio's home nations began to show itself right in her face.
+A few of the passerby that drove vehicles displayed behaviors that Rio found to be strange, right as they passed her.

-Some cars honked their horns twice or thrice as they drove by.
-One person driving an Acura lowered his window and shot her a wolf-whistle, distracting her for a second and making her turn to the source.
-As the car sped away to continue climbing the road toward Falcon Rock, Rio could have sworn that she heard the car's driver playfully bump his fist to the shoulder of the person who rode next to him in the passenger's seat while exclaiming, "She looked at me!
+Some cars honked their horns a few times as they drove by.
+One person driving an Acura lowered his window and shot her a wolf-whistle, distracting her for a second and making her turn to him.
+As his car sped away to continue climbing the road toward Falcon Rock, Rio could have sworn that she heard the car's driver playfully bump his fist to the shoulder of the person next to him in the passenger's seat while exclaiming, "She looked at me!
 She looked right at me!"

-She sure wasn't expecting a total stranger to do that.
+She sure wasn't expecting that from a total stranger.
 Good thing he wasn't driving on a curved road if he was going to keep his eyes off it, even if for just a moment.

 As she continued to walk, the road beneath Rio's feet gradually transitioned from steep to flat.
 To her right, she took a glance with pleasant emotions once more.
-She looked and listened to the sounds of seagulls squawking as they flew around the area, and ocean waves resembling a stampede of horses, crashing to a beach with white sands.
-A wooden cottage stood on a platform of the same material that was supported by four short, but thick pillars driven into the sand.
+Seagulls squawked as they flew around the area, and ocean waves resembling a stampede of horses, crashed to a beach with white sands.
+A wooden cottage stood on a platform that was supported by four short, but thick pillars driven into the sand.

 Rio looked at a nearby sign and learned the name of the place.
 This was the beach known as Moonlight Shores.

-In Nihan, going to a beach was a bit of a hassle.
-On the rare days they would ever visit a beach, Rio, and her sister, Yakumo had no choice but to commute there by train.
+In Nihan, going to a beach was a bit of a hassle for her.
+On the rare days they would ever visit a beach Rio, and her sister Yakumo, had no choice but to commute there by train.
 It wasn't a straightforward trip, the two sisters had to switch to other trains once or twice thanks to Nihan's complex railway system, which was staple knowledge to getting around the nation.

-As such on these beach days, Rio (who has yet to wear a swimsuit beside the ones provided at school), always kept her distance at least five meters away from any other beach-goers.
+As such, Rio (who has yet to wear a swimsuit beside the ones provided at school) always kept her distance at least five meters away from any other beach-goers.
 It's not like she had any special concern for others; she just wanted the world around her to revolve normally like she was just another human being.

 And it's not like her sister was immune to the effects of her [Influence] either.
 For some reason, all Yakumo could feel was the joy of seeing her sister again whenever she entered Rio's [Influence], like whenever she arrived home after a hard day in middle school.
-The different ways her [Influence] can affect people was something Rio had yet to understand about one of her latent abilities as a [Renegade].
+The different ways her [Influence] had an affect on people was something Rio had yet to understand among her latent abilities as a [Renegade].

 Since visiting a beach was easy for once, Rio decided to take what she thought to be a quick stop at Moonlight Shores.
-After rolling up her pants up to just below her knees, Rio took off her rubber sandals and held on to them with a single hand.
-One by one, she sunk her bare feet into the white sand, feeling its cooling sensation as her feet went in deeper.
-She began to wade toward the cottage.
-The weather felt a bit hotter for Rio as she had now descended from a mountain.
-It was a little better.
+After rolling up her pants up to just below her knees, Rio took off her shinobi boots and held on to them with a single hand.
+One by one, she sunk her bare feet into the white sand, its cooling sensation becoming more apparent to her feet as they went in deeper.
+She waded toward the cottage.
+The weather was a little better for Rio as she had now descended from a mountain.

 The cave was the perfect sanctuary for her.
-Rio already knew she was alone even when she was in the beach's public area, but now she has truly hidden away from the eyes of everyone for sure.
+Rio already knew she was alone even when she was in the beach's public area, but now she was truly hidden away from the eyes of everyone.
 No one will know of her recent actions and no one will find any evidence.

 All that nonstop running caked her clothes to her skin thanks to sweating a honey nectar-like moisture.
 Rio figured it was only logical to get rid of her perspiration before she could begin exploring the nearby town of Cameron's Feint.

 Next, she crossed her hands down at the hem of her sweater, gripping it.
-Slowly, she pulled it all the way up until she felt the cool air caressing her back.
+Slowly, she pulled it all the way up until the cool air caressed her back.

-In a manner, like she was letting herself move without any concern for time, Rio disrobed herself from articles of her clothing until she was left vulnerable.
-She was wearing nothing, but the eyepatch in her right eye and her snow-white undergarments.
+In a manner like she was letting herself move without any concern for time, Rio disrobed herself from articles of her clothing until she was left vulnerable.
+She was left wearing nothing, but the eyepatch in her right eye and her snow-white undergarments.

-The breeze touching her body felt soothing, but also a bit stimulating.
+The breeze touching her body was soothing, but also a bit stimulating.
 She couldn't hold it in much longer...

 ...Even though she was alone, Rio couldn't help but wrap her arms around herself as she panted and tried to suppress the quiet moan that barely escaped her lips.

-For once Rio felt so pathetic instead of the usual superiority she exuded for letting that sound come out.
-In her mind, she advised herself that Lucas must never know about this, lest he starts thinking that she can no longer walk over him.
+For once she felt so pathetic instead of the usual superiority she exuded.
+She advised herself that Lucas must never know about this, lest he starts thinking she can no longer walk over him.

 Although Rio's current attire consisted of a sweater and stretch pants, she only wore the modern clothing to blend into foreign society without standing out.
 Her actual preference leaned more on traditional Nihan outfits and it was a couple of these old-fashioned clothing that she wore as undergarments.

-Her chest was constricted down to appear smaller than its actual size with a sarashi, long strips of white bandage-like cloth, made of cotton, meant to be wrapped tight around her.
-Down there, she wore a white string loincloth called a fundoshi.
+Her chest was constricted down to appear smaller than its actual size with a sarashi, long strips of white bandage-like cloth made of cotton and meant to be wrapped tight around her.
+Down there, she wore a white stringed loincloth called a fundoshi.
 Her undergarments covered only the bare minimum, exposing more than an eyeful of Rio's ivory pale skin save for her nether regions.
 They helped to prevent restricting movement but were very revealing in exchange.